Pages

 2. The voter poll is run by a hired third party with appropriate security and transparency.

-3. Residents may assign their vote in the poll to a proxy (a person who follows the issue, your lobbyist).
+3. Residents may assign their vote in the poll to a proxy (a person who follows the issue, your hired representative).

-4. The resident voter may provide conditions regarding how the proxy is to vote, or may rescind the proxy and vote personally.
+4. The resident voter provides a general directive regarding how the proxy is to vote, or may rescind the proxy and vote personally.

 5. A proposed law is generated and approved for polling by the voters (or their proxies) before an enactment vote.